How to Set Up OpenClaw on a Hetzner VPS — Complete Guide (2026)

 - Check the bot token is correct

-- Check pairing is approved:
+- Check pairing:

-openclaw pairing list telegram - Restart:
+openclaw approvals pending - Restart:

 openclaw gateway restart